nix-community/nixago/docs/src/contributing/plugins.md

 This will allow the `mkConfig` function to be accessible under `nixago.plugins.{myPlugin}.mkConfig`.
-Setting the `default` attribute is recommended, otherwise the plugin may not play well with the `mkAll` function.
+Setting the `default` attribute is recommended; otherwise, the plugin may not play well with the `mkAll` function.
-It should be set to most widely used function.
+You should set it to the most widely used function.

 Finally, we must create an entry in the main `default.nix`: